 - ✓ For vehicle-related incidents occurring off-campus, notify local law enforcement if there is any possibility of personal injuries, any damages to non-University vehicles, or if physical damages to the University vehicle can be expected to exceed \$500.
-Any employee that has any incident resulting in property or physical damage, must obtain a local police report, and must report the incident to LUPD, Risk Management, and Human Resources immediately.
 In most localities dialing 911 is usually appropriate following any incident where personal injuries may be present or vehicles are not operable.
 Local law enforcement agencies may not respond to all incidents (especially minor incidents and/or incidents that do not occur on public roadways), but notification should still be made and documented.
-If the incident occurred on private property, take notes or photos of the scene and if applicable, move the vehicle out of harm's way to gather additional information.
-If the incident occurred in your personal vehicle, exchange your personal insurance information with law enforcement - ✓ Gather appropriate information, including date/time of the incident, who or what was involved (including information on the other vehicle and/or its driver if another vehicle was involved), weather or lighting conditions, and names, address and phone numbers of any witnesses.
+If the incident occurred on private property, take notes or photos of the scene and if applicable, move the vehicle out of harm's way to gather additional information. - ✓ Gather appropriate information, including date/time of the incident, who or what was involved (including information on the other vehicle and/or its driver if another vehicle was involved), weather or lighting conditions, and names, address and phone numbers of any witnesses.
 Note the names of the passengers in your vehicle and the number of occupants in the other vehicle (and obtain their names and ages if possible). - ✓ Fully cooperate with police and other officials immediately following an accident or during the initial accident report; however, when driving a University-owned vehicle or while conducting University business avoid offering any opinion as to fault or admission of guilt to police, officials, or other persons involved in the accident as a participant or witness.
 If pressed, simply say that the matter will be turned over to the University and its insurance company. - ✓ As soon as practical, notify your immediate supervisor and the University's Insert correct parties.
 If possible, call from the scene of the incident as someone from the University may be able to come to the scene to assist.
 Complete an Accident Report within 24 hours of the incident.
-The Liberty University Police Department or Human Resources will provide the necessary form(s) for completion. - ✓ All vehicle-related incidents must be reported to the University's Police Department by calling (434) 592-7641, even if there are no apparent injuries and/or damages are perceived to be insignificant.
+The Liberty University Police Department or Human Resources will provide the necessary form(s) for completion. - ✓ All vehicle-related incidents must be reported to the University's HR Safety Manager even if there are no apparent injuries and/or damages are perceived to be insignificant.
 This includes all incidents involving a personal vehicle while being operated for University business.